e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Its consumer is one-level routing ([§6.1][s6-1]): every level re-exports the outputs it surfaces, so the output side needs the computed spelling the input side already has.
-Both helpers take `child_path` naming an **immediate** child, container key segments included; a deeper path meets `resolve`'s one-level rejection like any other wiring endpoint ([§13.3][s13-3]).
+Both helpers take `child_path` naming an **immediate** child, container key segments included — the default `prefix` folds the path's slash into `sep`, so `"gear/1"` labels its faces `"gear.1.…"` and the default stays a legal face name for every blessed `child_path`, while an explicit `prefix` is used verbatim; a deeper path meets `resolve`'s one-level rejection like any other wiring endpoint ([§13.3][s13-3]).
 Two helpers rather than one keyword, because after the boundary split a single call cannot emit entries into two different declarations.